subsquid/docs/docs/basics/schema-file/entities.md

 # Entities

 Entities are defined by root-level GraphQL types decorated with `@entity`.
 Names and properties of entities are expected to be camelCased.
-They are converted into snake_case for use as database table and column names.
-The primary key column is always mapped to the entity field of a special `ID` type.
+They are converted into snake_case for use as the corresponding database table and column names.
+The primary key column is always mapped to the entity field of a special `ID` type mapped as string (`varchar`).
 Non-nullable fields are marked with an exclamation mark (`!`) and are nullable otherwise.

 The following [scalar types](https://graphql.org/learn/schema/#scalar-types) are supported by the `schema.graphql` dialect: